- What Programs Are Available To Assist People With Disabilities in Mississippi?

 Is there a medicaid waiver program in Mississippi?
 Mississippi has several waivers including:

 What state department handles the medicaid waiver program in Mississippi?
-The ID/DD Waiver is the responsibility of the Mississippi Division of Medicaid and is operated jointly with the Mississippi Department of Mental Health.
+The Mississippi Division of Medicaid administers each waiver and shares waiver operation of the IL, TBI/SCI, and ID/DD waiver with other State agencies.

 What programs assist people who have developmental disabilities in Mississippi?
 Mississippi’s ID/DD Waiver provides individualized supports and services to assist people in living successfully at home and in the community and are an alternative to care in institutional settings.

 What is the best number to call to get started?
 To learn more about the ID/DD waiver program, call the toll free number for the Division of Medicaid:1-800-421-2408.

 - Who Qualifies For Assistance?

 What is considered a developmental disability in Mississippi?
 An intellectual disability is characterized by limitations in intellectual functioning and difficulties in a variety of everyday social and practical skills.
 A developmental disability is attributed to a cognitive or physical impairment that results in limitations in areas such as self-care, language, and mobility.

 Are there income limits to receive waiver services in Mississippi?
 The income level for this program is 300% of the federal Supplemental Security Income level.
 Persons with income over the limit may qualify for this program through an income trust.
 Resource limits are $4000 for an individual and $6000 for a couple.